Feeds:

 So you can imagine how irritating it is for me to see news reports about how Black Friday spending will goose the economy.

-This video, narrated by Hiwa Alaghebandian of the America Enterprise Institute, debunks this notion, while also explaining that Keynesian economics is flawed because it misinterprets the role of consumer spending.
+This video debunks this notion, while also explaining that Keynesian economics is flawed because it misinterprets the role of consumer spending.

-Hiwa also narrated this video on IRS complexity.
+If you like this video, also check out this video on IRS complexity.

 Read Full Post »

-I’m understandably fond of my video exposing the flaws of Keynesian stimulus theory, but I think my former intern has a great contribution to the debate with this new 5-minute mini-documentary.
+I’m understandably fond of my video exposing the flaws of Keynesian stimulus theory, but here’s another very good contribution to the debate.

-You may recognize Hiwa.
-She narrated a very popular video earlier this year on the nightmare of income-tax complexity.
+Also check out this very popular video from earlier this year on the nightmare of income-tax complexity.

 Read Full Post »

-My all-time favorite former intern, Hiwa Alaghebandian, has just narrated a new Economics 101 video about the cost of the tax code for the Center for Freedom and Prosperity.
+Here’s a new Economics 101 video about the cost of the tax code from the Center for Freedom and Prosperity.
 I won’t spoil the surprise by giving the details, but you if you’re not angry now, you will be after watching.

 Read Full Post »